-Specifications describe warranted performance after a 30-minute warm-up from ambient conditions.
+Specifications describe warranted performance over a temperature range from 20 to 30° C, and include a 30-minute warm-up from ambient conditions.
 Parameters identified as "typical" or "characteristic" are included for informational purposes only, and are non-warranted.

-Except where noted, these specifications also apply to the Agilent 89600S vector signal analyzer (VSA) systems, provided that all components meet their individual specifications, and that the system has been configured and assembled in accordance with the Agilent 89600 Series Vector Signal Analyzers Configuration Guide (literature number 5968-9350E) and all other applicable documents
+Except where noted, these specifications also apply to the Agilent 89600S RF vector signal analyzer systems, provided that all components meet their individual specifications, and that the system has been configured and assembled in accordance with the 89600S Configuration Guide and all other applicable documents.